Vermillion, South Dakota: History

+French fur traders came to the site in the late 18th century.
 Lewis and Clark camped at the mouth of the Vermillion River near the present-day town on August 24, 1804.
 The previous day, they had killed their first bison; the next day, they climbed Spirit Mound.
+By the 1820s the Missouri River had become a key route for fur traders and the Columbia Fur Company built a post near where the Vermillion River met the Missouri River's old channel just south of the bluffs.
 In May 1843, John James Audubon visited the Vermillion ravine to view the bird life.
-The town was considered for the site of South Dakota's first mental institution (now the Human Services Center) in 1873, but the hospital was eventually awarded to nearby Yankton.
-The original town was entirely below the bluffs on the banks of the Missouri River, and three-quarters of it washed away in the Great Flood of 1881.